TechwriterSSchmidt/ChainJuicer/README.md

 **The Swiss Army Knife for your Motorcycle Chain.**

-An ESP32-based multi-tool featuring GPS-controlled chain lubrication, a Smart Power Manager for accessories, and an automated Heated Grips Controller.
+An ESP32-based multi-tool featuring GPS-controlled chain lubrication, a Aux Power Manager for accessories, and an automated Heated Grips Controller.
 It combines intelligent maintenance with modern convenience and safety features like IMU-based crash detection.

 **Easy to Build:** Designed around a widely available standard ESP32 Relay Board (LCTECH), this project requires **no custom PCB** and minimal soldering skills.
 It's the perfect entry point for DIY motorcycle electronics.